Robert O. Anderson (1917-2007)

 Robert O. Anderson Robert O. Anderson passed away on Sunday, December 2, 2007.
 As the article below describes, he was one of the nation's foremost businessmen.
 His many contributions to the oil industry, to the economy of New Mexico, and to the responsible conduct of business have made him an enduring legend.
 The Robert O. Anderson School of Management was named as a tribute to him in 1974, and we will now carry that name proudly as a memorial.
 All of us at Anderson have been touched by this great man.

-Robert Orville Anderson, petroleum executive, rancher and civic leader, has been active in the oil industry since his graduation from The University of Chicago in 1939 with a Bachelor of Arts degree.
+Robert Orville Anderson, petroleum executive, rancher and civic leader, was active in the oil industry since his graduation from The University of Chicago in 1939 with a Bachelor of Arts degree.

 R. O. Anderson with former Anderson Deans Mr. Anderson served as Chairman of the Board of the Federal Reserve Bank of Dallas from 1961 through 1964.
-He has served on the Board of Directors of Chase Manhattan Bank, New York, Columbia Broadcasting System, New York; First National Bank of Chicago; Weyerhaeuser Company, Tacoma, Washington; and Carter Hawley Hale Stores, Inc. of Los Angeles.
-In the past 55 years his business endeavors have included - in addition to the exploration, production, refining and marketing of oil - cattle raising and feeding operations, mining and milling, and general manufacturing.
+He also served on the Board of Directors of Chase Manhattan Bank, New York, Columbia Broadcasting System, New York; First National Bank of Chicago; Weyerhaeuser Company, Tacoma, Washington; and Carter Hawley Hale Stores, Inc. of Los Angeles.
+During his lifetime his business endeavors included, the exploration, production, refining and marketing of oil, cattle raising and feeding operations, mining and milling, and general manufacturing.

 Mr. Anderson's first full-time job in the oil business was in 1939 with American Mineral Spirits Company, a subsidiary of Pure Oil Company, Chicago.
 In 1941, he acquired a substantial interest in a small refinery in Artesia, New Mexico, at which time he and his family moved to New Mexico.
 In the next 15 years he bought and expanded several refineries and purchased Wilshire Oil Company of California, which was subsequently sold to Gulf Oil Corporation.